chrisKILee/chrisKILee.github.io/gemini_html/HASH_FOLDER_README.md

-# Hash Folder Management
+# Hash Folder Management (Updated for Hash Routing)

 ## 📋 Overview
-Scripts to automate the creation of new hash folders for access control.
+Scripts to automate the creation of new hash folders with SPA-style hash routing for access control.

 ## 🚀 Quick Start